 Warm beaches, waterfalls and scuba dives: North Island gives you a warm welcome

-The New Zealand North Island is a much warmer and home to some stunning coastlines.
+The North Island is a much warmer and home to some stunning coastlines.
 Filled with more tourist and swim-friendly beaches, the slightly warmer waters and white sands add to the beauty of the region.
 The North Island has some amazing beaches all along the Northland, around the Coromandel Peninsula and the Bay of Islands.

 A stark reminder of days of marine navigation, whaling for whale oil and big fishing centers, the towns around the North Island beaches are varied and interesting.
 A lot of rivers along the different ranges meander through dense forests and plunge several meters to create stunning waterfalls.
 For a country that receives so much rain all year long, there is seldom a time when the water flow is not abundant.